xen0vas/UserManager/README.md

 * provide apllication usage from limited users in order to be able to change their passwords ( same like passwd program )
 * implement password strength checks
 * implement password suggestions
+* send an email to the users in case their passwords are about to be expired

 ------------------